Ryan-ZL-Lin/RLND-Navigation/README.md

 ## Getting Started

+Download the environment from one of the links below.
+You need only select the environment that matches your operating system:

+Linux: click here
+Mac OSX: click here
+Windows (32-bit): click here
+Windows (64-bit): click here
+(For Windows users) Check out this link if you need help with determining if your computer is running a 32-bit version or 64-bit version of the Windows operating system.

+(For AWS) If you'd like to train the agent on AWS (and have not enabled a virtual screen), then please use this link to obtain the environment.

+Place the file in the DRLND GitHub repository, in the p1_navigation/ folder, and unzip (or decompress) the file.

+## Instruction
+Open Navigation.ipynb and execute the cell one by one, you will go through the traning code and see the final traning outcome as a chart.
+The final model weights is saved in **model.pt**.

 ### Training Code: Navigation.ipynb
 1: Setup the environment and install packages in the workspace.
 2: Start the environment